 This locals’ favourite has been in its understated home in the Haymarket underpass next to the Bearpit since 2003, but even before that was on nearby King Square since the 1970s – and there’s a reason it’s lasted the distance.

 Firstly, the menu is vast and caters not just for your standard beef in black bean sauce crowd, but also for Chinese families from across the region, as well as local chefs and bar staff who take advantage of the 3am (!) closing time.
-Bring a friend who can navigate the epic menu, and come hungry.
+Take your time navigating the epic menu, and come hungry.

-It may feel like we’re overrun with burger places now, but cast your mind back to 2009, when The Burger Joint was an exciting newbie on Whiteladies Road, with very little competition.
+It may feel like we’re overrun with burger places now, but cast your mind back to 2009, when The Burger Joint was an exciting newbie on Cotham Hill, with very little competition.

-Now there are three branches (the others are in Southville & Fishponds) and the menu has had a bit of an extension, but the prices are still very reasonable and the DIY approach to building your (vary tasty) burger still makes this place a stand out for me – not to mention a great option for veggies & vegans.
+Now there are two branches (North St in Southville & Whiteladies Rd) and the menu has had a bit of an extension, but the prices are still very reasonable and the DIY approach to building your (vary tasty) burger still makes this place a stand out for me – not to mention a great option for veggies & vegans.